-Assuming that the burden of major losses does not significantly exceed the expected level of EUR 670 million and that there are no extraordinary movements on capital markets, Hannover Re continues to anticipate Group net income in the order of EUR 850 million for the 2014 financial year.
+Assuming that the burden of major losses does not significantly exceed the expected level of EUR 670 million and that there are no extraordinary movements on capital markets, Hannover Re expects at this point in time to achieve its forecast Group net income of EUR 850 million for the 2014 financial year.

-Our targeted payout ratio for the dividend remains unchanged in the range of 35% to 40% of Group net income.
+Our envisaged payout ratio for the dividend remains unchanged in the range of 35% to 40% of Group net income.